pheonx-org/pheonx-core/c-abi-libp2p/docs/networking_overview.md

   - stop the manager (`Shutdown`).
 - `SwarmEvent`s are logged and forwarded to `handle_behaviour_event` so we can observe notifications from `Kademlia`, `Ping`, and `Identify`.

+### AutoNAT reachability hints

+- `PeerManager` subscribes to `BehaviourEvent::Autonat` and stores the most recent `NatStatus` update (public, private, or unknown) in a watch channel.
+- The new C-ABI helper `cabi_autonat_status` exposes that status to clients
+- Client apps can watch the status and restart the node with `hop_relay = true` once AutoNAT reports a public address, enabling relay services after public reachability is confirmed.

 ## 3. Where the network identity comes from

 - During start-up `TransportConfig::build` picks or generates an `identity::Keypair`.